heikadog/zml/zml.md

 1. Frankie (@fr4nkie.bsky.social) is an open zoophile: (<https://archive.today/HV21l>).
 1. vaporeon/max (@shinyvaporeon.bsky.social) is an open zoophile: (<https://archive.today/BOyKO>).
 1. Trax (@zooeytrax.bsky.social) is an open zoophile.
-1. yetagainfox (@yetagainfox.bsky.social) is an open zoophile.
-1. Jalozo (@jalozo.bsky.social) is an open zoophile.
 1. lottie (@sloppypawjob.bsky.social) is an open zoophile.
 1. susie (@mawjob.bsky.social) is an open zoophile.
 1. Cyno Cedar (@cynocedar.bsky.social) is an open zoophile.